ankaboot-source/leadminer/README.md

 To configure the application (e.g database host and password), edit `leadminer/backend/config/example.yaml`.
 When working in production environment, set the `NODE_ENV` environment variable to `production`.

 #### Deployment
-Start the backend API server.
+Start the backend API server and the front-end if the backend has succeed.
 ```shell
 $ npm start --prefix ./leadminer/backend & npm start --prefix ./ledminer/frontend
 ```